top of page

 Dhammapala Kloster

-Located in Kandersteg, Switzerland,
+Located in Kandersteg, Switzerland, surrounded by towering mountains.

 Abbot: Ajahn Abhinando.